andrewcz-se/llmlocal/README.md

 ### **Step 2: Run The Interactive Chat**

-Now that the model is downloaded, you can run the interactive Python script.
+Now that the model is downloaded, you can run your interactive Python script.

 > docker-compose up --build client